Solutions for Isolation and Loneliness in Older Adults During COVID-19

 - Working on real or digital puzzles

 - Reading books

-Loneliness and isolation are serious concerns for older adults always, but especially during COVID-19.
-Implementing the solutions above can help mitigate the risk of loneliness while keeping seniors as safe as possible from the health risks of the coronavirus.
+Loneliness and isolation are always serious concerns for older adults, but especially during COVID-19.
+Implementing the solutions above can help mitigate the risk of loneliness while keeping seniors as safe as possible from health risks.

 Stability is key, and predictability gives your loved one something to look forward to.
 Write down a schedule for these calls or activities you'll both participate in and keep it displayed somewhere they can check for reassurance.